Hasan013/Data-Analysis-Excel/Food & Beverage Industry/README.md

 # Insights to the Marketing Team in the Food & Beverage Industry

 ## Exciting News!
-I am very excited to submit the Codebasics' "Data Analysis Resume Project Challenge 6"!
+I am very excited to submit this project.

 ## Challenge Objective:
 Providing Insights to the Marketing Team in the Food & Beverage Industry.